jeffboody/Lanczos/readme.md

-Lanczos resampling, such as the Lanczos kernel, interpolation and resampling processes, flux preservation, upsampling, downsampling, sample positioning, output range, multidimensional interpolation, and separability.
+Lanczos resampling, such as the Lanczos kernel, interpolation and resampling processes, flux preservation, upsampling, downsampling, sample positioning, output range, multidimensional interpolation, separability, precomputed kernel optimization, and irregular data.
 A practical example with accompanying source code is included.

 Lanczos Kernel
 --------------